lucabattesini/Call-system/README.md

 install the virtualenv with that code in terminal

-    python -m venv name-of-virtualenv
+    python -m venv venv

 Run the virtualenv with that code in terminal

-    name-of-virtualenv/scripts/activate
+    name-of-venv/scripts/activate

-Install streamlit with that code in terminal (You need to have your virtualenv runing to do it)
+Install streamlit with that code in terminal (You need to have your venv runing to do it)

     pip install streamlit